Greece: Ancient Greece

-After Philip's assassination in 336 BC, his son and king of Macedon, Alexander, established himself as leader of a Panhellenic campaign against the Persian Empire and abolished it.
-Undefeated in battle, he marched, until his untimely death in 323 BC, to the banks of the Indus.
+After Philip's assassination at Aigai in 336 BC, his son Alexander became king of Macedon, established himself as leader of a Panhellenic campaign against the Persian Empire, and conquered it.
+Undefeated in battle, he marched to the banks of the Hydaspes, until his untimely death in 323 BC in Babylon.
 Alexander's empire fragmented, inaugurating the Hellenistic period.
-After fierce conflict amongst themselves, the generals that succeeded Alexander and their successors founded large personal kingdoms in the areas he had conquered, such as that of the Ptolemies in Egypt and of the Seleucids in Syria, Mesopotamia and Iran.
+After fierce conflict amongst themselves, the generals that succeeded Alexander and their successors founded large personal kingdoms, such as that of the Ptolemies in Egypt, the Seleucids in Syria, Mesopotamia, Anatolia and Iran, Lysimachus in Thrace and Anatolia, Antigonids and Pyrrhus of Epirus in Greece.
 The newly founded poleis of these kingdoms, such as Alexandria and Antioch, were settled by Greeks as members of a ruling minority.
 As a result, during the centuries that followed a vernacular form of Greek, known as koine, and Greek culture was spread, while the Greeks adopted Eastern deities and cults.
+In India, the Indo-Greeks blended Greek and Buddhist religious practices and brought about an artistic renaissance that led to the creation of Greco-Buddhist art.
 Greek science, technology, and mathematics reached their peak during the Hellenistic period.
-Aspiring to maintain their autonomy and independence from the Antigonid kings of the Macedonians, many poleis of Greece united in koina or sympoliteiai i.e. federations, while after the establishment of economic relations with the East, a stratum of wealthy euergetai dominated their internal life.
+Aspiring to maintain their autonomy and independence from the Macedonian Greek Antigonid kings and other Hellenistic kingdoms, many poleis of Greece united in koina or sympoliteiai i.e. federations, like the Aetolian and Achaean League, while after the establishment of economic relations with the East, a stratum of wealthy euergetai dominated their internal life.
+Greek knowledge reached parts of what would hundreds of years later become the Islamic world, beginning a long period of technological and mathematical influence.